Jack Campbell (actor)

 Jack Campbell (born 2 November 1970) is an Australian actor.
 He is best known for his role of Dr. Steve Taylor in the Australian medical drama All Saints on Network Seven and his portrayal of infamous gangster "Big Jim" Devine in the Nine Network drama series Underbelly: Razor, based on the criminal underworld of Sydney in the 1920s.

 Early life

 Jack Campbell was born to farmers and graziers, Bruce and Ilma Campbell on 2 November 1970 in Sydney, Australia.
 The youngest of three boys, Campbell was raised on a wheat and cattle farm in the Australian Outback (Warrenbungles, N.S.W.)
+He attended Tudor House in Moss Vale for four years before heading to The King's School.

 Career

 In 1990, Campbell moved to Sydney, where he pursued acting at The Actors Center in Surry Hills.
 Campbell soon appeared in several Australian television shows, before performing with the Sydney Theatre Company in Six Degrees of Separation.
 He then co-starred in the feature film, The Nostradamus Kid, alongside Noah Taylor and Miranda Otto.

 From 1996 to 1998, Campbell had a leading role in the New Zealand drama series, City Life playing the Prime Minister's rebellious son, Aaron Kellett.
 After this, he starred in the successful New Zealand medical drama, Shortland Street as romantic lead, Dr. Daniel Buchanan (1998–2000).
 Campbell also appeared in New Zealand dramas, Jackson's Wharf and The Legend of William Tell, before travelling to New York where he studied at The Cay Michael Patten Acting Studio.

 In 2003 Campbell returned to Australia where he created and hosted a popular internet radio show called "A Positive Spin".
 The radio show was a labor of love, sponsored by "The Salvation Army", it incorporated cognitive behavioral therapy, philosophy, humor, music and live studio interviews, and was designed to teach people, specifically Sydney's Inner City street kids, how to turn negatives into positives.

 In 2006, Campbell starred in the first three episodes of the BBC/Nine Network co-production of Maddigan's Quest, a young adult - post apocalyptic drama series.
 This was followed by the feature film, Gabriel where he played Archangel Raphael.
 After this, Campbell starred in the BBC/ABC Co-Production of Catalpa Rescue, playing Captain Anthony.

 In 2007–2009, Campbell played Dr. Steve Taylor in Australia's number one medical drama, All Saints on the Seven Network.
 During this time at the request of Tourism Tasmania, Campbell hosted Discover Tasmania, a lifestyle program that also aired on the Seven Network.
 Campbell then joined soap opera, Home and Away as Michael Patton, before guest starring in the Australian TV drama, Sea Patrol playing troubled mercenary, Garth Davidson.

 In 2011 Campbell appeared in the feature film, Burning Man, before starring as Sydney's infamous 1920s gangster, Jim Devine in Australia's highest rating television drama series, Underbelly: Razor for the Nine Network.